WebAssembly/spec/proposals/simd/SIMD.md

 NaN propagation and default NaN values are the same, and all operations use the default *roundTiesToEven* rounding mode.

-An implementation is allowed to flush subnormals in arithmetic floating-point operations.
-This means that any subnormal operand is treated as 0, and any subnormal result is rounded to 0.
-Note that this differs from WebAssembly scalar floating-point semantics which require correct subnormal handling.

 # JavaScript API and SIMD Values

 Accessing WebAssembly module imports or exports containing SIMD Type from JavaScript will throw.